EOSIO/Documentation/TechnicalWhitePaper.md

 ## Support Millions of Users

-Disrupting businesses such as Ebay, Uber, AirBnB, and Facebook, require blockchain technology capable of handling tens of millions of active daily users.
+Disrupting businesses such as Ebay, Uber, AirBnB, and Facebook, requires blockchain technology capable of handling tens of millions of active daily users.
 In certain cases, applications may not work unless a critical mass of users is reached and therefore a platform that can handle mass number of users is paramount.

 ## Free Usage